 Another benefit of summary fields is that the data from these fields is stored within QuickBase, and therefore can be exported and used in formulas.
 (While summary and table reports calculate totals and averages for you, these values do not actually exist in fields within QuickBase.
 If you export the report data, the total/average data is not exported.)
 You also can pass the value of summary fields down to the detail table using a lookup field if you want to use it in detail table formulas, include it in detail table reports, or export it from the detail table.

-In order to create a summary field, you must have an existing relationship, or create a relationship between two tables.
+To create a summary field, you must have an existing relationship, or create a relationship between two tables.

 Open the application with the relationship you want to edit.